ArtezGDA/Tool-Assignment/Nikki_G/README.md

 ```
 IDEA 2
 When you're realy busy with homework or an assignment, you sometimes get in a brainless workflow, so your brains need to fresh up.
 I wanted to make a tool where everey 15 minutes you need to reactivate your brain, so you don't come in a brainless workflow.
+Your brain get reactivated by this tool!
 ```

 ### Sketch